ManuelaB/Monads/basics.md

   } yield address.city
 ```

-You double flatMap the methods.
+You double flatMap the two methods.
 First extracting from the Future and then from the Option that you get just the user.

 ```scala
         user        <-       maybeUser       <-       getUser("Andreas")